MicrosoftDocs/architecture-center/docs/example-scenario/analytics/optimize-inventory-forecast-demand-content.md

-Retail competition amongst companies is intense, and retailers are required to bring computational intelligence and smart insights into their commercial, marketing and manufactory processes.
-Whilst increasing and retaining their customers is paramount for the success of a company, retailers also must align their inventory levels to customer demand to maximize operational efficiency and reduce waste and costs.
+Retail competition amongst companies is intense, and retailers are required to bring computational intelligence and smart insights into their commercial, marketing, and manufactory processes.
+While increasing and retaining customers is paramount for the success of a company, retailers also must align their inventory levels to customer demand to maximize operational efficiency and reduce waste and costs.

-Inventory Optimization is the process of providing the right inventory, in the right quantities, at the right locations to meet the customer demand.
-The objective is to lessen the carrying, storing, and maintenance costs, while meeting customers' needs and maintaining a high customer satisfaction level.
-Demand forecasting is one of the most widely used inventory optimization techniques.
-It refers to making predictions about future customer demand using various historical or third-party data.
-These predictions help business leaders make informed decisions to meet customer needs and achieve desired business outcomes.
+*Inventory optimization* is the process of providing the right inventory, in the right quantities, at the right locations to meet the customer demand.
+The objective of optimization is to lessen the carrying, storing, and maintenance costs, while meeting customers' needs and maintaining a high level of customer satisfaction. *Demand forecasting* is making predictions about customer demand in the future by using various historical and third-party data.
+Demand forecasting helps business leaders to make informed decisions and is one of the most widely used techniques of inventory optimization.

-Various inventory types can exist in a company, depending on the industry and products sold.
-These inventory types can range from raw materials, a work-in-progress inventory, finished goods ready to be shipped and sold in stores, and maintenance and repair products or parts.
-Additionally, these inventory types may be present only in specific locations and/or handled by a certain subset of factories.
-Therefore, for inventory management, the location of each inventory at any given time needs to be taken into consideration, as well as its forecasted demand, service level agreements, and other metrics associated with that inventory.
-Generally, a successful inventory management strategy requires the ability to perform accurate demand forecasting simulations, utilization of distributed computing resources, and forecasting methodologies that can handle and predict for different time granularities, product types and locations.

-Often, the data needed to perform inventory forecasting is sparse and not centrally located, making it difficult to aggregate and analyze.
-Most companies rely on commercial software and routines.
-However, such systems hit scalability limits due to the ever-increasing amount of data and the complexity of data storage systems.

-Demand forecasting is the other critical component to be implemented.
-Forecasting methods range from on-point predictions, probabilistic Monte Carlo simulations, time series analysis, and data science methodologies.
-Some of these methods can take historical sales and seasonality effects into account, but the more complex the inventory and parameters, the more sophisticated methodologies are needed.

-This article focuses on showcasing a practical, scalable, and manageable solution for implementing inventory optimization architectures for the retail industry.
-The solution uses the latest advancements in forecasting, optimization, and parallel computing and offers the following guidelines for transforming and scaling existing on-premises solutions to better work with large volume of supply chain data:
+This article showcases a practical, scalable, and manageable solution for implementing inventory optimization architectures for the retail industry.
+Its solution uses the latest advancements in forecasting, optimization, and parallel computing.
+To better work with a large volume of supply chain data, it offers the following guidelines for transforming and scaling existing on-premises solutions:

--   Provide a customer interface using Power BI and PowerApps that can be used to launch the simulations and determine the parameters of the simulation/data, access results, etc.
+-   Provide a customer interface by using Power BI and PowerApps from which users can launch simulations and determine the parameters of the simulation and data, access results, and so on.

--   Process, validate, and analyze data using Azure Machine Learning.
+-   Process, validate, and analyze data by using Azure Machine Learning.

--   Generate probabilistic forecasts of inventory supply levels using advanced machine learning methods such as DeepAR.
+-   Generate probabilistic forecasts of inventory supply levels by using advanced machine learning methods, such as DeepAR.

--   Run parallel simulations for inventory generation and forecasting using Azure Kubernetes and Ray.
+-   Run parallel simulations for generating and forecasting inventory by using Azure Kubernetes and Ray.

-*Ray®, or Ray.io is® either registered trademark or trademarks of the Anyscale, Inc. in the United States and/or other countries.
+*Ray® or Ray.io® is either a registered trademark or trademarks of the Anyscale, Inc. in the United States and/or other countries.
 No endorsement by Anyscale, Inc. is implied by the use of these marks.*

 ## Potential use cases

-This solution is designed for the retail industry, but it also applies to the following scenarios:
+This solution is designed for the retail industry, but it also applies to the manufacturing industry and the following scenarios:

 -   Analyze product information across locations to assess demand levels and decrease inventory costs.

--   Analyze stock variability and sales, by location and/or sales channel, by using historical demand data to forecast demand in future periods, across customers—such as a shipping/delivery company that needs to predict the quantities of products at different locations and at future times, or an insurer that wants to know the number of products that will be returned because of failures.
+-   Analyze stock variability and sales, by location and sales channel, by using historical demand data to forecast demand in future periods, across customers—such as a shipping/delivery company that needs to predict the quantities of products at different locations and at future times, or an insurer that wants to know the number of products that will be returned because of failures.

 -   Identify the ideal amount of inventory to have in stock or as a backup plan.

 -   Predict how seasonal changes or regional/global events may affect sales and restocking options.

--   Forecast the prices of commodities across locations and sales channels, using historical transaction data in a retail context.
+-   Forecast the prices of commodities across locations and sales channels by using historical transaction data in a retail context.

+Companies can have a wide variety of inventory types, and specific types might be present only in specific locations or handled by a subset of factories.
+Companies must also meet service level agreements and other relevant metrics, so forecasts must account for the time at which a specific unit is available at a specific location, in addition to forecasting demand, service level agreements, and other relevant metrics.
+Successful inventory management requires accurate simulations for forecasting demand, utilization of distributed computing resources, and methodologies that can predict for multiple time granularities, product types, and locations.

+Often, the data that's required to optimize inventory is sparse and not centrally located, which makes aggregating and analyzing it difficult.
+Most companies rely on commercial software and routines.
+However, such systems hit scalability limits due to the ever-increasing amount of data and the complexity of data storage systems.

+Methods of forecasting demand range from on-point predictions, probabilistic Monte Carlo simulations, time-series analysis, and data science methodologies.
+Some of these methods can take historical sales and seasonality effects into account, but more complex parameters require sophisticated methodologies for high-quality forecasts.

 ## Architecture